YottaDB/YDBDoc/ProgGuide/commands.rst

 With VIEW "FULL_BOOLWARN", YottaDB not only evaluates Boolean expressions like "FULL_BOOLEAN" but produces a BOOLSIDEFFECT warning when it encounters Boolean expressions that may induce side-effects; that is: expressions with side effects after the first Boolean operator - extrinsic functions, external calls and $INCREMENT().

-YottaDB picks up the value of [NO]FULL_BOOL[EAN][WARN] from the environment variable gtm_boolean.
-If gtm_boolean is undefined or evaluates to an integer zero (0), the initial setting the default "NOFULL_BOOLEAN", if it evaluates to an integer one (1), the initial setting is "FULL_BOOLEAN" and if it evaluates to integer two (2) the initial setting is "FULL_BOOLWARN".
+YottaDB picks up the value of [NO]FULL_BOOL[EAN][WARN] from the environment variable ydb_boolean.
+If ydb_boolean is undefined or evaluates to an integer zero (0), the initial setting the default "NOFULL_BOOLEAN", if it evaluates to an integer one (1), the initial setting is "FULL_BOOLEAN" and if it evaluates to integer two (2) the initial setting is "FULL_BOOLWARN".

 VIEW "[NO]FULL_BOOL[EAN][WARN]" takes effect immediately for indirection and XECUTE.

-VIEW "NOFULLBOOLEAN" produces an error when gtm_side_effects is on.
-For more information on the gtm_side_effects environment variable, refer to the `Environment Variables section in the Basic Operations chapter <https://docs.yottadb.com/AdminOpsGuide/basicops.html#environment-variables>`_ of the Administration and Operations Guide.
+VIEW "NOFULLBOOLEAN" produces an error when ydb_side_effects is on.
+For more information on the ydb_side_effects environment variable, refer to the `Environment Variables section in the Basic Operations chapter <https://docs.yottadb.com/AdminOpsGuide/basicops.html#environment-variables>`_ of the Administration and Operations Guide.

 **"GDSCERT":value**